What is ecommerce?

 10 tips to sell online successfully in 2025

+The upside?
+You don’t need to figure everything out from zero.
 Below are 10 practical, beginner-friendly tips to help you not only launch but also grow a profitable store in 2025.

 1. Choose the best products to sell

-2. Get a sleek online store
+2. Get a clean online store

+First impressions matter.
+Research suggests visitors form an opinion about your site in ~0.05 seconds.
 If it feels dated, cluttered, or untrustworthy, they’ll bounce – even if your products are excellent.

 Essentials of a solid store:

-- Clean, modern design that reflects your brand
+- Clean, modern design that reflects you

 - Consistent colors and typography